VaibhavRtd7/DataStructure-Algorithms/OOPS/readme1.md

 This is useful when two classes need to work closely together and one class should have access to the private or protected members of another.

+this friendship allows FriendClass(BoxInspector) to access the private members only through an instance of PrimaryClass(Box)

 ```cpp

 #include <iostream>